sophielamb/cv/README.md

-This is the most basic piece of html text ever.
-However, it was my first foray into html so don't judge me too harshly!
+This is the most basic html static site ever.
+However, it was my first foray into web development so please don't judge me too harshly.

 https://sophielamb.github.io/cv/